Getting started on OpenStreetMap.org

 - Enter a new password in the fourth and fifth boxes.
 You should enter the same password in both boxes.
 It does not need to be the same as the password for your email.

 - You may want to write down your OSM username and password.
-You will need to it log in later.
+You will need it to log in later.

 - After you have completed all the boxes, click “Sign Up” at the bottom of the page.